 The way in which businesses operate has undergone a drastic change over the past several decades.
-Attracting and retaining top talent has become a highly competitive activity, especially for organizations that still operate in a traditional manner.
+Attracting and retaining top talent has become a highly competitive activity, and challenging especially for organizations that still operate in a traditional manner.
 In this context, upgrading their traditional employee rewards and recognition programs with modern practices is an important step that business leaders need to take.

-Business organizations have come to realize the fact that traditional methods of employee recognition and rewarding are no longer proving successful.
+Organizations have come to realize the fact that traditional methods of employee recognition and rewarding are no longer proving successful.

 These programs have failed to drive employee engagement and experience due to the following reasons:

 These programs are typically based on award ceremonies that are held once a year and hence fail to provide timely and regular recognition.
 Hence, many small achievements of employees and the opportunities to motivate them during the year are completely overlooked.

 Traditional programs are completely based on the decisions of the management and the HR, with the recommendations of the line managers, There is no scope for any recommendations or inputs from co-workers.

 3. One Dimensional

 These recognition programs take into account only the end results and not the effort or the means.
 Hence, important aspects of employee behavior such as innovation, integrity, collaboration and demonstration of core values of the organization are largely ignored.